Fire at Sims scrap metal yard in Pilsen sparks anger among neighbors

 The Pilsen business is seeking what’s called a large recycling facility permit, similar to one denied for the relocated General Iron last year.

-For decades, both General Iron and Sims shredded cars, large appliances and other scrap metal for reuse.
+For decades, General Iron and Sims shredded cars, large appliances and other scrap metal for reuse.

 City inspectors visited the site Monday.